DWalz/sdi-25/docs/exercise06.md

 connects to `host-b` without forwarding its own agent (`-A`), then `host-b` has no access to the forwarded credentials and cannot connect back to `host-a` without prompting for a password.

----

-Let me know if you want a version with improved phrasing as well.